Candy making: Cotton candy

 Cotton candy, also known as candy floss, is a form of spun sugar.
 Typical machines used to make cotton candy include a spinning head enclosing a small bowl into which granulated sugar is poured.
 Colored sugar or separate sugar and food coloring are used to provide color.
 Heaters near the rim of the head melt the sugar, which is squeezed out through tiny holes by centrifugal force, and the molten sugar solidifies in the air and is caught in a larger bowl which totally surrounds the spinning head.
 After the product builds up on the inside walls of the larger bowl, a stick, cone, or hands are inserted, upon which the sugar strands are gathered.

 Marshmallows

-Marshmallows are prepared whipping air into gelatin, corn syrup and sugar.
+Marshmallows are prepared by whipping air into gelatin, corn syrup and sugar.
 The use of marshmallow to make a sweet dates back to ancient Egypt, where the recipe called for an extract from the root of the marshmallow plant (Althaea officinalis) and mixing it with nuts and honey.
 Another pre-modern recipe uses the pith of the marshmallow plant, rather than the root.
 In modern times, marshmallows are often commercially prepared using extrusion.